tianshi-yu/HRVREP/README.md

-# Human Robotics Virtual Reality Experimental Platform (In-progress)
+# Human Robotics Virtual Reality Experimental Platform
 This virtual reality experimental platform is developed using UE for human-robot interaction research, such as studying human behaviour in or while interacting with autonomous vehicles.
 Core logic is implemented in C++, with example usages for a haul truck maneouvering environment provided through Blueprints.

 ## Features